marina601/easy-cocktail-recipes/README.md

 ### Making a Local Clone

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/marina601/iFitness)
+1. Log in to GitHub and locate the [marian601/easy-cocktail-recipes Repository](https://github.com/marina601/easy-cocktail-recipes)
 2. Under the repository name, click "Clone or download".
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 4. Open Git Bash